Stock Exchange: Reading Into Retail Moves

 Between its purchase of Whole Foods Market (WFM), filing a trademark for a prepared meals service, thus bludgeoning Blue Apron (APRN), and freshly announced partnership with Sears, Amazon is attracting a lot of attention from the punditry and even some from regulators.
 Barron’s cites Reuters’ report that the FTC recently opened an investigation, as part of its review of the company’s purchase of Whole Foods, into claims by Consumer Watchdog that Amazon uses deceptive discounting practices.
 The word ‘antitrust’ continues to be whispered with increasing volume, and more and more with a bone to pick are finding this to be the moment to pile on.
 The same day the FTC announced its investigation, David Kahan, CEO of Birkenstock Americas, fired off a letter to the company’s retail partners accusing Amazon of “Modern Day Piracy” and attacking “All Brands.”
 The letter accuses Amazon of running Birkenstock’s blockade of sales to it by buying from resellers instead, and warns retail partners to steer clear or risk ending their relationship with the German shoe company.

-Rupert Hargreaves’ piece published earlier this week on ValueWalk, does an excellent job examining some of the concurrent dynamics affecting brick and mortar retail.
+Rupert Hargreaves’ piece published earlier this week on ValueWalk does an excellent job examining some of the concurrent dynamics affecting brick-and-mortar retail.
 It isn’t pretty.
-He covers the precipitous drop in retail traffic over the summer, how consumer behavior with private-label credit cards and store closures exacerbate each other’s effects, and the major disadvantage brick and mortar stores face in having to deal with issues like shoplifting and robberies.
+He covers the precipitous drop in retail traffic over the summer, how consumer behavior with private-label credit cards and store closures exacerbate each other’s effects, and the major disadvantage brick-and-mortar stores face in having to deal with issues like shoplifting and robberies.
 For more, you’ll have to check out his article.
-While retail stores are closing and laying off workers, Amazon is hiring, listing 50,000 full time positions across its fulfillment network nationwide.
+While retail stores are closing and laying off workers, Amazon is hiring, listing 50,000 full time positions across its fulfilment network nationwide.

 Expert Picks from the Models